WICG/service-worker-static-routing-api/README.md

 ### How is the proposal different from Jake’s original proposal?

 We propose `addRoutes()` to set routes with specified routes instead of `add()` and `get()`.
 Unlike `add()` or `get()`, `addRoutes()` can take a list of rules in addition to a single rule.
-It can be called multiple times to be used by third party services to register their routes.
+It can be called multiple times in case if needed (e.g. imported third-party service worker script already added some routes).
 Web developers need to use the browser mechanisms like devtools to check the latest router rules.
 `addRoutes` is a part of the `install` event [^1].
 Since `addRoutes()` is only the method to set the router rules, we put it as a part of the `install` event.
 When the `install` listener is executed, no routes are set.
 Web developers can call `addRoutes()` to set